The Crooked Treehouse

 0 Comments

 Last season ended with the promise of A Darker Direction.
 And it's hard to take that too seriously when the new Doctor's costume is so clowny.
 But this era is a shade darker than Baker's jellybabies and Davison's celery.
-This season is filled with Mean Old Asshole Time Lords.
-And Time Ladies.
-People, damn it, Time People.
+This season is filled with Mean Old Time Lo-- Time La-- Time People.
 I wish some sort of war would wipe them out of space once and for all.

 Picture